PtrMan/eomc/README.md

 #### limitations / assumptions

 * compiler: there is virtually no semantics checking.
 The code has to be sematically correct so that the compiler produces correct output.
-* runtime: there is virtually no stdlib implemented.
+* runtime: there is a very minimal stdlib implemented.
 * only the simplistic bare minimal features of the language are supported for now.
 That means no `match` etc.

 #### support table of compiler+libraries